 Share This!

 Low-impact sports help keep you fit and provide you with all the mental and physical health benefits of exercise, without causing undue harm to your joints.
-They are great options If you suffer from stiffness, soreness, or problems with your joints.
+They are great options if you suffer from stiffness, soreness, or problems with your joints.

 Swimming

-Swimming is Perhaps the most obvious choice when it comes down to the best low-impact sports that don’t harm your joints.
-Swimming is a full-body exercise that gets your heartbeat up.
 It stimulates your arms, legs, back, shoulders, chest, and core.
 It is a great cardiovascular and strengthening exercise that has no impact on your joints.
 If you are looking for maximum effect with minimal impact then swimming is the exercise for you.

 Golf